Microsoft 365 Copilot: Protect and govern your sensitive data with Microsoft Purview

 The score is based on Microsoft's Data Protection Baseline, which includes important rules and standards for keeping data safe and managing it properly.
 This baseline pulls from NIST CSF, ISO, FedRAMP, and GDPR.
 You can also include an extra assessment based on your own laws or regulations.

-Considerations for Copilot for Microsoft 365 deployment
+Considerations for Microsoft 365 Copilot deployment

 Given the developments and potential challenges associated with deploying Copilot, let's think about a few important things: